Why Trying To Limit Your Investors Ownership Doesn’t Matter

 Your investors make the rules as long as you need more money.
 Period.

 If you don’t believe me, ask Travis Kalanick.
-Travis had control of Uber.
+Travis had voting control of Uber.
 He couldn’t be voted out as CEO.

 Yet here he is now, the ex-CEO of Uber.